Exploring Simple and Transferable Recognition-Aware Image Processing: Methods

 Given our goal is to make the output images by $P$ more recognizable by $R$, it is natural to add a recognition loss on top of the objective of the image processing task (Eqn. \ref{eqn:ip_loss}) during training:

 $l_{recog}$ is the per-example recognition loss defined by the downstream recognition task.
 For example, for image classification, $l_{recog}$ could be the cross-entropy (CE) loss.
-Adding the image processing loss (Eqn. \ref{eqn:ip_loss}) and recognition loss (Eqn. \ref{eqn:recog_loss}) together, our total training objective becomes

-where $\lambda$ is the coefficient controlling the weights of $L_{recog}$ relative to $L_{proc}$.
+Adding the image processing loss (Eqn. \ref{eqn:ip_loss}) and recognition loss (Eqn. \ref{eqn:recog_loss}) together, our total training objective becomes where $\lambda$ is the coefficient controlling the weights of $L_{recog}$ relative to $L_{proc}$.
 We denote this simple solution as ``RA (Recognition-Aware) processing'', which is visualized in Fig. \ref{fig:fig2} left.
+Note that once the training is finished, the recognition model used as loss is not needed anymore, and during inference, we only need the processing model P, thus no overhead is introduced in deployment.
 A potential shortcoming of directly optimizing $L_{recog}$ is that it might deviate $P$ from optimizing the original loss $L_{proc}$, and the trained $P$ will generate images that are not as good as if we only optimize $L_{proc}$.
-We will show that in experiments, however, with proper choice of $\lambda$, we could substantially boost the recognition performance with minimal or no sacrifice on image quality.
+We will show that, however, with proper choice of $\lambda$, we could substantially boost the recognition performance with nearly no sacrifice on image quality.